 Knocked out tooth

 If a baby tooth is knocked out, the potential complications of re-implanting the tooth are often greater than the benefit.
 Our trusted dentists do not recommend re-implanting baby teeth, although finding the knocked out tooth is important and should be brought with you to the appointment.
-Evaluation for other injuries, such as injured gums or a broken jaw, or damage to the permanent tooth underneath should be done.
+Evaluation for other injuries, such as injured gums or a broken jaw, or damage from a severe blow to the permanent tooth underneath should be done.
 It is also helpful for the dentists to know about the injury to plan appropriate long-term care.
 Ultimately, the knocked out baby tooth will go to the tooth fairy!

 For a knocked-out permanent tooth, you should find the knocked out tooth because re-implanting will be the main goal.
 Make sure to hold it by the crown, not the root.
 Handle the tooth as gently as possible.
-Briefly and gently rinse the tooth in water if there is visible debris on it; do not scrub anything off the root.
-If possible put the tooth back in the socket and have them bite with pressure on a washcloth or paper towel to hold the tooth in place.
+Briefly and gently rinse the aching tooth in water if there is visible debris on it; do not scrub anything off the root.
+If possible put the tooth back in the socket and have them bite with pressure on a clean washcloth or paper towel to hold the tooth in place.
 If it is not possible to replant the tooth, place it in a cup of cold milk.

 There are a few things you can do to help prevent dental injuries.
 Mouth guards or other protective gear can help protect those pearly whites from impact while practicing a sport.
-A properly fitted mouth guard can protect your child’s mouth from injury to the teeth, lips, tongue, or jaw.
+A properly fitted mouth guard can protect your child’s mouth from injury to the teeth, lips, a bitten tongue, or jaw.
 The office can discuss the best option for your child.
 These include custom and store-bought mouth protectors.

 Orthodontic appliances also have the potential to become broken causing discomfort.